morriswr01/Computer-Science-Project-Repo/(markdown)Computer Science Project Will Morris.md

 White box testing - differs to unit testing by testing a whole program or module of code and putting test data into the program that tests all possible pathways through the program.
 Must be planned in design section and carried out in the development.

 ### Post development testing:

+### Improvements:
+- Could make more secure by using a temporary key so people can't just claim your account using a stolen account number
+- Could have security questions